Ranga2904/Azure_ML_Pipeline_Project/README.md

 Data is fed in with feature engineering completed to encode non-numerical features.
 After splitting into testing and training sets, the LogisticRegression classifier is used to fit and train with hyperparameter tuning done by HyperdriveConfig.
 See diagram of model architecture pipeline.

 **What are the benefits of the parameter sampler you chose?**
 The RandomParameter sampler is more flexible in permitting continuous rather than just 'choice' or discrete selections of hyperparameter values.
 In my evaluation, I ended up using 'choice' to iterate through ranges of C and max iterations any use of a 'continuous' or 'uniform' sampler is enabled by RandomParameter.
+RandomParameter is also less compute-intensive and expensive, thanks to a restricted range of values for sampling - an advantage not present in grid sampling.

 **What are the benefits of the early stopping policy you chose?**
 BanditPolicy is oriented more towards achieving absolute performance through use of a slack factor while Truncation Policies or Median Stopping policies focus on improving performance relative to other runs